gravitational/teleport/rfd/0053-passwordless-fido2.md

 [webauthn](https://github.com/flynn/u2f/tree/webauthn) branch that could be used as a starting point.

-The alternative seems a bit extreme, at least for the moment, so it wasn't explored much further.
+This alternative seems a bit extreme, at least for the moment, so it wasn't explored much further.

 <!-- Links -->